 While small family farms certainly exist in Canada, these are the exceptions, not the norm.
 For an industry that kills nearly one billion land animals in Canada each year, the sheer volume of animals killed necessitates that factory farming exists.
 Animal agriculture wouldn’t be economically viable otherwise.

-For an overview of what factory farming looks like in Canada, read our post: Animal Agriculture in Canada.
+For an overview of what factory farming looks like in Canada, view the videos in our post: Animal Agriculture in Canada.